 If you want to invest in your health, invest in your relationships

 We have all heard it a thousand times – the key to achieving good health is: regular exercise; a balanced diet; getting enough sleep; not drinking alcohol to excess and absolutely no smoking.
-However, whilst all of this advice is undoubtedly true, it turns out the key to health, happiness and long life might have less to do with healthy lifestyle choices and more to do with the relationships we form.
+However, whilst all of this advice is undoubtedly true, it turns out the key to health, happiness and long life might have less to do with the healthy lifestyle choices we make and more to do with the relationships we form.

 Harvard Study – embracing community helps us live longer

 The Harvard Study of Adult Development, spanning almost 80 years (and still ongoing), has followed the lives of 724 men in the hopes of discovering the key to a healthy and happy life.
 The study began in 1938 by tracking the health of 268 males at Harvard University (aka the Grant Study).
 In the 1970s, research was extended into Boston, additionally tracking the health of 456 inner-city males (aka the Glueck Study).
 In the past decade, the study’s fourth director Robert Waldinger, has expanded research to include the wives and children of the original Grant and Glueck men – also known as the second-generation study.
 The study is one of the world’s longest studies of adult life, and what do the findings show?
 Those that have quality relationships with family, friends and their wider community live longer.

 “The people who were most satisfied in their relationships aged 50, were the healthiest aged 80”